lexuancuong/aws-saa-c03/Storage.md

 - Use cases
   - Converting data format
   - Resizing and watermarking images on the fly using caller-specific details, such as the user who requested the object

+## S3 Bucket Policy
+- Bucket policies in Amazon S3 can be used to add or deny permissions across some or all of the objects within a single bucket.
+- Policies can be attached to users, groups, or Amazon S3 buckets, enabling centralized management of permissions.
+- With bucket policies, you can grant users within your AWS Account or other AWS Accounts access to your Amazon S3 resources.
+- You can further restrict access to specific resources based on certain conditions.
+For example, you can restrict access based on request time (Date Condition), whether the request was sent using SSL (Boolean Conditions), a requester’s IP address (IP Address Condition), or based on the requester's client application (String Conditions).
+To identify these conditions, you use policy keys.

+## Notes
+- Amazon S3 Storage class analyzes storage access patterns to help you decide when to transition the right data to the right storage class.
+Storage class analysis does not give recommendations for transitions to the ONEZONE_IA or S3 Glacier storage classes.

 # EBS
 ## Overview